Subscribe to the City of Stories newsletter

 There’s a huge range of places to eat at Chantry Place.
 From Greek food, to Italian, Asian and more.
 And with multiple radar key accessible toilets at Chantry Place, and a Changing Places toilet, you can easily make a pit stop for food after a bit of shopping.

 Are you a football fan?
 Or just wanting a great restaurant to visit after spending some time down by the river?
 Both Yellows and Delia’s at Carrow Road have an accessible toilet on site.
 Delia’s is a great option for a fine dining experience at an affordable price.
-You’ll be treated to canapes on arrival, a three-course dinner, and then coffee and something sweet for only £39.95 per person.
 The eclectic mix of cuisine at Yellows is perfect for more casual dining.
 Famed for some of the best burgers and ribs in the city, you can also find inspiration from Spain, Italy and the Middle East on the menu.

 Pancakes for breakfast?
 How about a warming fish pie for dinner?
 Or would you enjoy a sumptuous, salted caramel and chocolate tart for dessert?
 There’s all that and more on the menu at Bill’s, and its cosy interior is perfect for a bit of casual dining.